53 Crazy Facts about Life That Will Blow Your Mind

 If you feel your mouth watering from time to time, consider this slightly gross fact.
 You’re likely to produce more than two swimming pools’ worth of saliva during your life.

-We’re able to eat foodstuffs which have been around for hundreds, even thousands of years.
+We’re able to eat foodstuffs that have been around for hundreds, even thousands of years.
 In fact, you can still safely consume honey that dates back three millennia!

 There are all kinds of animals with similar joints to us.
 However, elephants are the only creatures on the planet with four knees.